BrettMarcin/BRADY_SQL/README.md

 Step 2: Storage, Buffer Pool Manager and other classes need to be written to allow pages to be swapped in and out of memory to on disk
+   - Will have to add support for DELETE from

 Step 3: Support more types, currently only INT and VARCHAR are supported